Frequently Asked Questions

 4. How does the Department deal with loans that were consolidated with a spouse’s student loans?

-Attorneys who consolidate their qualifying loans with a spouse’s loans should provide documentation showing the dollar amount each party held at the time of consolidation and calculate what percentage of the new combined loan is attributable to each person.
+Provided the newly consolidated loan is a qualifying loan, attorneys who consolidate their qualifying loans with a spouse’s loans should provide documentation showing the dollar amount each party held at the time of consolidation and calculate what percentage of the new combined loan is attributable to each person.
 The Department will then look at the current loan balance, and, based on the percentage attributable to the attorney requesting participation, will establish that portion as the “loan balance” eligible for repayment.

 1. What is the intent of the ASLRP?